NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Sweet Hag.md

     desc: "`pf2:1`  The sweet hag touches a creature that doesn't realize the hag is an enemy.
 The betrayed creature is affected by soporific strike with a –4 circumstance penalty to their saving throw."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) The sweet hag can take on the appearance of any Medium humanoid woman.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes, but it might change the damage type their Strikes deal (typically to bludgeoning).\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes, but it might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Poisoned Candy"
     desc: "`pf2:2` (occult) The sweet hag casts an innate spell that can normally target 1 creature on a piece of food, typically a sweet treat.
 The spell is stored in the food.
 The first creature that eats any of the food is affected by the spell and takes a –4 circumstance penalty to their saving throw against that effect."

   - name: "Soporific Touch"
-    desc: " (incapacitation,occult) A creature damaged by a sweet hag's claw must succeed at a DC 20 Fortitude check save or be [[Conditions/Enfeebled 1|Enfeebled 1]] for 1 day.\nIf the creature critically fails or fails this save while already enfeebled by soporific strike, it falls [[Conditions/Unconscious|Unconscious]] and dreams of eating delicious sweets; this is a mental sleep effect.
+    desc: " (incapacitation,occult) A creature damaged by a sweet hag's claw must succeed at a DC 20 Fortitude check save or be [[Conditions/Enfeebled 1|Enfeebled 1]] for 1 day.\n\nIf the creature critically fails or fails this save while already enfeebled by soporific strike, it falls [[Conditions/Unconscious|Unconscious]] and dreams of eating delicious sweets; this is a mental sleep effect.
 If not woken up before 1 minute passes, the creature wakes up automatically."

 ```